 The secret is to fry the fish separately, and just serve it on a bed of the sauce.
 So, you make the sauce in a different pan and then either top the fish with it on it once it’s ready or serve it on a plate with the sauce on the bottom and the fish on top.

 But that’s not all… In order to make this fish super crispy and achieve a wonderfully golden brown color, I employed the magical power of…(wait for it)….WONDRA flour!

 But wait there’s more.
-After you coat your filet with Wondra, you’ll then submerge the fish in whipped egg and then fry it up on a hot pan with frying oil (I usually use cooking olive oil but you can use whichever cooking oil you have).
+After you coat your filet with Wondra, you’ll submerge the fish in whipped egg and then fry it up in a hot pan with frying oil (I usually use cooking olive oil but you can use whichever cooking oil you have).
 I know it may sound weird, but it really does the trick.
 If you don’t have Wondra, don’t worry about it.
-You can use an all purpose flour and it’ll still achieve a crispiness.
+You can use an all-purpose flour and it’ll still achieve a crispiness.
 The batter on the fish will be a little thicker but it should still be crispy.

-To make this Pan Fried Haddock you’ll need:
+To make this Pan Fried Haddock you’ll need the:

 - Fresh haddock – OR you can substitute Cod instead;

 - Wondra flour; – OR all-purpose flour;

 - Salt & Pepper.

 To make the Mediterranean-styled sauce you’ll need: